 School-Based Apprenticeships & Traineeships

-School-Based Apprenticeships and Traineeships (SBA/Ts) are a great way for students to set themselves up for their career of choice while completing their HSC.
-Students are paid for real work experience, while gaining a nationally-recognised VET qualification that contributes towards their HSC studies.
+School-Based Apprenticeships and Traineeships (SBA/Ts) are a great way for students to set themselves up for the career they want while completing their HSC.
+Students are paid for real work experience, while gaining a nationally-recognised VET qualification and contributing towards their HSC studies.